 For information about how to bring a Walker Art Center–organized exhibition to your museum, please contact Erin McNeil at 612.375.7678.

 We are grateful for offers of gifts and potential purchases, as these are important avenues for the growth of the collections.
 While we would like to accept every artwork offered to us, limited space for storage and display means that both gifts and purchases undergo rigorous review to determine whether they are appropriate additions to the collection.
-Please send any offers by mail to the attention of Remy Mason.
+Please send any offers by mail to the attention of Erin McNeil.
 Include as much information about the artwork as possible as well as a photograph (digital or film).
 Please note: materials will not be returned.